makulatorn/makulatorn/README.md

 - 📚 Love delving into new things and learning something new

 ### 🛠️ Tools 🛠️
-- Language: HTML, CSS, SCSS, JS
+- Languages: HTML, CSS/SCSS/SASS, JS, Python
-- Software: VSCode, Renoise, Pure Data
+- Software: VSCode, Neovim, Renoise, Pure Data

 ### 📚 Projects 📚
 Check out my [Portfolio](https://github.com/makulatorn/portfolio) to see my different projects I'm the most proud of and want to show off! 😏